 “The Führer stressed that the most essential tasks of the Party were:

-1. To make the people receptive for the measures intended by the Government.
+1. To make the people receptive to the measures intended by the Government.

 2. To help to carry out the measures which have been ordered by the Government in the nation at large.

 3. To support the Government in every way.

 Furthermore, the Führer stressed that those people who maintained that the revolution was “not finished” were fools; they did this only with the intention of getting particular jobs for themselves…

 The sense of community within the movement must be inconceivably intense.
 We must have no fighting among ourselves; no differences must be visible to outsiders!
 The people cannot trust us blindly if we ourselves destroy this trust.
 If we destroy other people’s trust in us, we destroy our own trust in ourselves.